Food PhotographyDesigned for food bloggers, restauranteurs and cafe owners, food manufacturers

 It is essential that you wear flat shoes with a closed toe – this is for your safety and comfort, we will be on our feet most of the time.

-It is essential when booking that you advise of any accessibility issues, allergies or dietary requirements.
+It is essential when booking that you advise of any accessibility issues or allergies (please don’t list likes / dislikes – we all need to photograph the same food).
 Rutland Cookery School is committed to being as inclusive as possible and we will do our utmost to accommodate you but we do need to know in advance.